From A for Avoidance of Waste to Z for Zero Emissions

-To boost our water efficiency, we have created a new Water Intensity Score in 2020 that reflects the amount of water withdrawn at a given site relative to the local availability of water and the number of man-hours worked.
+To boost our water efficiency, we defined a Water Intensity Score.
+The score relates the amount of water withdrawn at a given site to the number of hours worked, while taking the local availability of water into account.

 Sustainability by numbers